UnluckyMangooo/AI-discord-bot/README.md

 pip install aiohttp

 # Step 4
-Put discord token in TOKEN
+Put discord bot token in TOKEN
 Put relay server and channel ID (if you have) in RELAY_GUILD_ID and RELAY_CHANNEL_ID

 # Step 5 (optional)